docksal/docksal/docs/content/fin/fin.md

   - /en/master/fin/fin/
 ---

-Docksal Fin (`fin`) is a command line tool for controlling a Docksal.
+Docksal Fin (`fin`) is a command line tool for controlling a Docksal project.
 `fin` runs natively on Mac and Linux.
 Windows users have to use [Babun](http://babun.github.io) shell to run `fin`.